 It is with Demons and Wizards, their fourth studio album, that Uriah Heep really took off.
 Creating their trademark sound that should accompany them throughout the ’70s.
 And all that after a somewhat rocky start with Very ‘eavy Very ‘umble, gallivanting around the musical landscape, unsure what the band wanted to become.
 And with their following albums still in soul-searching mode too.

 Demons and Wizards – in contrast – showcases a self-assured swagger of a band sure of its capabilities.
 And really focused on creating the right sound for themselves.
 The success is of course based a lot on David Byron‘s stellar vocal cords, Mick Box on lead guitar and Ken Hensley with his keyboard prowess and vocals.
 Not to forget Lee Kerslake providing the drum work.
 Lee – by the way – went on to feature on many of this band’s best selling albums still to come in future.

 But not only that, the whole production demonstrates a chemistry that was not there before.
 A clear step up from the somewhat spotty Look At Yourself.
-This one – ironically – failed to do just what its title suggested, even if they produced two great hits.
+This one – ironically – failed to do just what its title suggested, even if they scored two great hits.
 The title song and July Morning, which both resound to this day.

 Demons and Wizards officially sold some 3 million records globally!
 A huge success.
 Of that number, about 500 thousand records were sold in the US alone.
 The record also hit the charts pretty hard, getting to rank 23 in the US and climbing to no 20 in the UK.
 Interestingly – or ironically – the Finnish nation of the cold North took Demons and Wizards on board at the top-level.
 These guys already showed an affinity of what was to become a powerful metal movement in later years.
 It is interesting to note that Uriah Heep remained at no 1 in Finland from Salisbury through to The Magician’s Birthday.
 After that, it appears that the band fell off Thor’s podium somewhat.
 A pity, but what can you do.